Indigenous knowledge is key to saving the world’s nature

 - The first biodiversity assessment that have taken advantage of Indigenous and local knowledge as equal valid to science.

 - SwedBio developed methods for working across knowledge systems, and supported Indigenous peoples and local communities full and effective participation in the IPBES processes

-Three years in the making, today marks the launch of the first global biodiversity assessment since 2005.
 The IPBES Global Assessment report outlines a global synthesis of the state of biodiversity, ecosystems and natures contributions to people.
 Prepared by 150 leading experts in 50 countries, including several researchers from the Stockholm Resilience Centre.
 SwedBio have contributed through method development together with partners, and through long-term support to Indigenous Peoples and Local Communities full and effective participation through their Caucus “International Indigenous Forum on Biodiversity and Ecosystem Services” (IIFBES) in the IPBES plenaries.